yamaton/vscode-h2o/README.md

 ## Sandbox for Linux Users

-Please consider installing [bubblewrap](https://wiki.archlinux.org/title/Bubblewrap) if you're on Linux or WSL.
-H2O runs in the sandbox, if available, such that untrusted commands do no harm to your system.
+Please consider installing [bubblewrap](https://wiki.archlinux.org/title/Bubblewrap), a sandboxing program, if you're on Linux or WSL.
+H2O automatically runs in the sandbox if available such that untrusted commands do no harm to your system.

 ## Trouble Shooting